How to Prepare for an Assignment: Travel Arrangements

 Nervous for your next assignment?
 The better prepared you are, the more you can ease your mind—and your transition.
-One of your first steps in the planning process should be determining how to get to your travel assignment.
+One of your first steps in the planning process should be determining how to get to your travel assignment and how to make travel arrangements.
 The next step is learning more about Austin and what to expect, which will make it easier to pack.
 Here’s what you need to know before you go!

 How to make travel arrangements